The SAVT is excited to launch our Kudos Program! This program allows anyone (RVT, DVM,…

 Teryn McBain grew up on an acreage 30 minutes south of the Saskatoon by Pike Lake.
 Teryn has always loved animals and knew that she wanted her career to revolve around them.
-Teryn has three rescue dogs Callie, Cookie, and Cinnamon and an off track thoroughbred named Dainer.
-Teryn is looking forward to pursue a career in large animal medicine if possible.
-Her favourite part of being an (R)VT so far is being able to work with animals as part of her job everyday meaning it makes her job something she loves.
+Teryn has three rescue dogs Callie, Cookie, and Cinnamon and an off-track thoroughbred named Dainer.
+Teryn is looking forward to pursuing a career in large animal medicine if possible.
+Her favourite part of being an (R)VT so far is being able to work with animals as part of her job every day meaning it makes her job something she loves.
 Teryn enjoys riding and competing in show jumping with her horse Dainer and driving drag race cars.
 Teryn was the 2019 champion of the class Super Pro at Saskatchewan International Raceway against men and women of all ages.
-In the future Teryn would like to specialize as an RVT related to where ends up working which hopefully is in large animal medicine.
+In the future, Teryn would like to specialize as an RVT related to where ends up working which hopefully is in large animal medicine.

 Erica Quittenbaum grew up on a farm near Asquith, SK.
 Growing up on a farm she always had an interest in the animals around her.
 She remembers one time when she was young the vet came to pregnancy check the cows and she thought it was the coolest thing!
 Erica loves being a part of the agriculture world, helping people, and being outside.
 Being an RVT allows Erica to do all of those things!